jumpnow/meta-jumpnow/README.md

 A meta-layer to collect common changes to upstream recipes and configs

-Currently used in a build-farm for the following boards
+Currently used for the following boards

 * Beaglebones (BBB,BBBW, BBG, BBGW)
 * Gumstix Duovero